FAQ's

 • 120-gallon tank: If you have an appliance such as a stove, fireplace, water heater, or clothes dryer that run on propane this smaller tank size can get the job done.

-• 250-gallon tank: When you have three or more appliances that use propane (think a water heater, a cooking range, a fireplace, a clothes dryer and a space heater), this size tank is recommended.
+• 250-gallon tank: When you have three or more appliances that use propane (e.g. water heater, cooking range, fireplace, clothes dryer, space heater), this size tank is recommended.

-• 500-gallon tank: If you use propane to heat your whole home, this size propane tank will most likely be your go-to.
+• 500-gallon tank: If you use propane to heat your whole home along with using propane appliances, this size propane tank can be your go-to.

 • 1000-gallon tank: A propane tank of this size tank is typically used by commercial businesses, agricultural workers and our industrial customers.

-Sometimes owning your own propane tank is more trouble than it's worth, not to mention the fact that it is quite costly once you add up the cost of buying the tank, installation fees, and maintenance fees.
-That is why Enderby Gas gives our customers the option of leasing a tank.
-This option provides the propane you need at a reasonable price, and it includes the cost of any repairs and maintenance.
+Sometimes owning your own propane tank is more trouble than it's worth, not to mention the fact that it could be quite costly once you add up the cost of buying the tank, installation fees (if applicable), and maintenance fees.
+That is why we give our customers the option to lease a tank.
+This provides the propane you need at a reasonable price, and it includes any repairs or maintenance.

 Usage and Equipment